 You’ve researched your city rules and set-up your brooder.
 Now it’s time for the fun part: picking up new chicks!
+Learn what questions to ask before picking up the newest additions to your backyard flock.

 1. Is this the right chicken breed for me?